pinobatch/pently/docs/usage.md

 You can't use the attack track if the attack is disabled entirely.

+In addition, `pently_zptemp` needs to point at a 5-byte area of zero page used as scratch space.
+Set it in one of two ways:

+    pently_zptemp = $00F0
+    ; or ;
+    .importzp pently_zptemp

 Pitch
 -----
 Pently expresses pitch in terms of a built-in table of wave periods